FlashPix: Technical overview

 A viewer (such as photo editing software) will access only the needed part.
-In the worst case, for a 1680 x 1050 display, 53 x 33 tiles (56 MB) are needed in memory, whatever portion of the image is being used.
+In the worst case, for a 1680 × 1050 display, 53 × 33 tiles (56 MB) are needed in memory, whatever portion of the image is being used.

 Availability

 A Flashpix OpenSource Toolkit (libfpx) is provided by ImageMagick.
 This code is mostly provided by Digital Imaging Group Inc and the Eastman Kodak Company in 1999, under a license (flashpix.h) similar to Apache License 1.0.
 Some code is adapted from IVUE code, and it also includes its own JPEG library by HP.